Drupalcz/gov_cz/README.md

   component_variable_2: drupal_variable_2,
 } %}
 ```
-The npm scripts are only needed while developing the gov_cz theme directly.
+The npm scripts is only needed while developing the gov_cz module directly.
-For normal use, all the necesary files are already prepared.
+For normal use, all the necesary files are already included.